Regimes in astrophysical lensing: refractive optics, diffractive optics, and the Fresnel scale: Implications for turbulent plasma lensing

 In order to compare our results with the turbulent plasma lensing literature, we will first re-write the Kirchhoff-Fresnel integral using the dimensionful parameters that appear in plasma lensing.
 Eq.~\eqref{eq:Kirchhoff-Fresnel} becomes

 where $\omega$ is the angular frequency of the source radiation, $\overline{d} = d_{sl} d_l / d_s$ is the reduced distance, $\hat{y} = (\hat{x}_s d_l + \hat{x}_o d_{sl} ) / d_s$ is a weighted average of the transverse displacement of the source and observer, and $\Sigma_e$ is the projected electron column density of the plasma in the lens plane.
 Fig.~\ref{fig:lensing_geometry} shows the distances and the coordinates involved in this parametrization.
+Note that this form of the phase induced by a plasma is valid only when the angular frequency of the light is large compared to the plasma frequency, $\omega_p^2 = n_e e^2 / m_e \epsilon_0$.
+However, for typical electron densities in the ISM, $n_e \sim 1\,{\rm cm}^{-3}$, the plasma frequency is $\omega_p \sim 1\,{\rm kHz}$.
+For radio sources such as FRBs and pulsars, the plasma frequency is always many orders-of-magnitude smaller than any frequency of interest.

 Now, in order to compare this with our dimensionless analysis, we re-scale the coordinates by $a$, which we take to be the size of the lens.
 That is, we take $\hat{x} \to x = \hat{x}/a$, $\hat{y} \to y = \hat{y}/a$, and $\Sigma_e (\hat{x}) \equiv \Sigma_0 \psi(x)$, where $a$ is defined so that $\psi''(0) \approx -2$.
 Defined in this way, $\Sigma_0$ is the amplitude of the plasma surface density variation.
 Thus, Eq.~\eqref{eq:Kirchhoff-Fresnel-dimensionful} reduces to Eq.~\eqref{eq:Kirchhoff-Fresnel}, with